TEALSK12/2nd-semester-introduction-to-computer-science/units/7_unit/05_lesson/lesson.md

 1. **Day 1**
     1. **Project Handout**
         * Hand out the project spec and have students read through it.
+        * Demo a completed project to show user experience.
     2. **Mini-Lesson**
     	* Discuss **Class Design**
     		* If you find yourself creating many classes with similar methods, use inheritance!